KKostya/HistogramInterpolator/README.md

     + `name` is a name of the new histogram
     + `clone` mandatory entry that provides the prototype `TH1` object in the destination file.
 From that object the script learns how many bins one needs in the resulting histogram.
     + `file` is an optional entry that gives you an alternative way to set a destination file

+## Extra outputs
+* Using `--plot plotname.pdf` argument you are able to ask the script to make a 2D contour plot of the spline, used in interpolation.
+Useful when you want to see how good the interpolation is.
+* With the `--ratejson rate.json` argument the script creates anothe json file with integrals of the produced histograms.
+It could be useful for some batch processing.